WilliamMarti/CCNA/CCNA/Spanning Tree/STP - Spanning Tree Protocol.md

-'Classic Spanning Tree Protocol' is IEEE 802.1D
+'Classic Spanning Tree Protocol is IEEE 802.1D

 STP prevents L2 loops by placing redundant ports in a blocking state, essential "disabling" the interface (not the interface is still up/up)